-- Principle A: Streamline customer enrollment and post-enrollment verification in CPUC energy and water assistance programs. - Principle B: Facilitate enrollment opportunities of assistance programs administered by the state and public and private utilities. - Principle C: Maximize data sharing to promote greater public awareness of and participation in target programs.
+- Principle B: Facilitate enrollment opportunities of assistance programs administered by the state and public and private utilities. - Principle C: Maximize data sharing to promote greater public awareness of and participation in target programs.

 Each of the recommendations below note which of these three principles the recommendation connects to and how.